-Moonborn: Rough DraftDamien heard the sounds of a struggle down the alley.
+Moonborn: Rough DraftAdam heard the sounds of a struggle down the alley.
+He heard a man's voice, followed by an angry woman's.
 He strained his eyes to see -- it was pitch black, almost too dark for his Lycan eyes.
 When his vision adjusted, he saw the familiar fiery red curls and his heart leapt.
-As the man pinning her to the wall came into focus, however, a furious growl sounded low in Damien's throat.
+As the man roughly gripping her arm came into focus, however, a furious growl sounded low in Adam's throat.
 He walked toward them, his wolf begging to be set free.

-"Hey!" he shouted, and the woman's assailant glanced up from the soft curve of her neck to yell an insult.
+"Hey!"
+Adam shouted, and the woman's assailant glanced up from the soft curve of her neck to yell an insult.
 Before a word escaped his lips, however, the woman's teeth elongated and she lunged for his throat.
 With a snarl, she snapped her jaws shut on the man's windpipe.
 He began to thrash and squeak uselessly in terror as the woman slowly tore out his throat.
-A panicked gurgle was the last sound he made.
+A panicked gurgle w

 GoddessSkin made from soft moonlight

 Blissfully she dances far and long